haroonfayyaz/haroonfayyaz/README.md

 - Task Description: Add or update task descriptions for clarity.
 - Drag-and-Drop: Move tasks between lists seamlessly with drag-and-drop functionality.

-### Vehicle Diagnostics App
-- Developed an app serving over 500 daily users for ECU communication with 95% accuracy.
-- Designed a rule engine that improved repair estimates by 20%.

 ### Automated Dropshipping Platform
 - Streamlined order fulfillment, reducing processing time by 40%.
 - Automated competitor price tracking, resulting in a 20% increase in revenue.